 Receivers in space

 Satellites are expensive.
 For a project that still needs to be tested in practice, the Icarus researchers are therefore initially reverting to a more cost-effective alternative.
-The International Space Station (ISS) will act as a receiver station until Icarus has its own satellites.
+The International Space Station (ISS) acts as a receiver station until Icarus has its own satellites.
 The ISS circumnavigates the Earth at an altitude of around 400 kilometres and thus flies at a comparatively low orbital altitude.
 This makes it suitable for the minimum transmission power of the Icarus transmitters.
 The researchers can thereby keep the energy consumption of the transmitters at a low level.

 The ISS orbits the Earth 16 times a day; in doing so, its path shifts by 2,500 kilometres to the west each time.
 The receiver antennae receive signals from an area measuring 30 by 800 kilometres.
 As a result, they cover about 80 percent of the Earth's surface between the 55th parallel north and 55th parallel south.